yohasebe/fzf-alfred-workflow/README.md

 - 🧠 **Memorization**: Alfred manages the order of items according to *past usage*.
 - 🗂 **Folder Action**: Search directory can be set in user preferences or specified dynamically in a *folder action*.
 - 📝 **Editable Search History**: *Search history* is automatically recorded and can be edited later.
+- 🌏 **Unicode-Normalization Aware**: macOS saves filenames in either composed or decomposed form, often side by side in the same folder.
+Search keys match *both*, so a name typed through a Japanese IME finds files either way.

 <img src='./files/screenshot.gif' style='width:500px;'/>

 **Change Log**

+- 1.10.0: Filenames stored in either Unicode normalization form are now matched, so a query typed through a Japanese IME finds names macOS saved in decomposed form; optional candidate cache makes repeat searches on large search paths instant; results can be previewed with Quick Look; packages/bundles are handled correctly (see below); queries are no longer passed through a shell
 - 1.9.2: Show a clear error message in Alfred and the debugger when `fd` or `fzf` cannot be located, instead of silently returning no results
 - 1.9.1: Auto-detect `fd` and `fzf` in common Homebrew paths as a safety net for unusual setups (issue #10)
 - 1.9.0: Exclude Pattern(s) setting added to easily exclude common folders (e.g., `node_modules`, `.git`) from search results